rameshvarun/linter-luaparse/README.md

 # linter-luaparse

-A linter for Atom that uses the Javascript library luaparse to find syntax errors.
-Since it's purely javascript, lua does not even need to be installed.
-Unfortunately, it only reports the first syntax error in a file.
+A Lua linter for Atom using the Javascript library [luaparse](https://github.com/oxyc/luaparse).
+Since the plugin is purely Javascript, Lua does not even need to be installed.
+Unfortunately, luaparse only reports the first syntax error in a given file.